Admin Reports

 The Self-Enrollment Code serves as an extra security measure.
 For example, if you don’t want to restrict the email domains people can use to sign up with your Qualtrics license, you can choose a Self-Enrollment Code instead.
 This functions as a code new users have to enter when signing up to complete the account.

 Qtip: This option is only available for brands with Self-Enrollment enabled.
 This means users don’t have to ask a Brand Administrator to make an account for them, but can do it themselves.
 Not all brands have Self-Enrollment codes enabled.
-Reach out to Qualtrics Support (by selecting Contact Support in the top right-corner of this webpage) if you’re a Brand Administrator and are interested in having this permission turned on for your organization.
+Reach out to Account Services if you’re interested in having this permission turned on for your organization.

 The Self-Enrollment Code is randomly generated and displayed at the top of your Admin Report as soon as the permission is turned on for your organization.